MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-***Important Note***: At this point (Novemebr 2018), on-prem and OData data sources are not supported in Customer Insights.
+***Important Note***: At this point on-prem and OData data sources are not supported in Customer Insights.
-We hope to enable that option soon.
+We hope to enable these options in the future.

 ## Ingest data from an Excel file (text/csv.)